-This booklet contains a summary of the Greater Easterhouse Common Housing Allocation Policy and how it works.
-It tells you what size of house you are eligible for and how we work out what priority to give your application.
+This booklet contains a summary of Gardeen Housing Association's Allocation Policy and how it works.
+It tells you what size of property you are eligible for and how we work out what priority to give your application.

 The law states we must provide this summary of our allocation policy.
 However, we can also give you a full copy of the policy.
 This provides more details about: